02 Feb 12

 Feature of the Month: Create an Account

 Hope that you enjoyed the fall weather this weekend!
-This month, let’s check out another cool feature of the online Catalogue: creating your own CFP account.
+This month, let’s check out another cool feature of the online Catalogue: creating your own Catalogue account.

 We’ve kept it nice and simple: you can sign up in one quick step (really — I just checked!) and you can let us know what interests you.?Moreover, when you sign up, you have access to some great features of our site:

-Saved Favorites: create a list of your favorite CFP nonprofits, so you easily can check back for opportunities to volunteer or donate.
+Saved Favorites: create a list of your favorite Catalogue nonprofits, so you easily can check back for opportunities to volunteer or donate.

 My Catalogue: print your own catalogue of the nonprofits that interest you most.